attila-lendvai/maru/README.md

     This is slowly happening, but it's nowhere near done, and I'm not even sure what done means here.

-  - Directly generate IA-32 machine code and thus eliminate the dependency on an external assembler.
-Then use this to implement a JIT that attempts to compile closures to machine code instead of interpreting them.

   - Understand and incorporate François René Rideau's model of [First Class Implementations: Climbing up the Semantic Tower](https://www.youtube.com/watch?v=fH51qhI3hq0), (see this [couple of page summary](https://github.com/fare/climbing), or